Martin Aldridge (footballer)

 Martin James Aldridge (6 December 1974 – 30 January 2000) was an English footballer.
 A forward, he scored 44 goals in 182 league appearances in a seven-year career in the Football League.

 He turned professional at Northampton Town in August 1993.
-He was loaned out to Dagenham & Redbridge in December 1995, and was transferred to Oxford United later in the month.
-He helped the club to win promotion out of the Second Division in 1995–96, but later fell out of favour, and was loaned out to Southend United in February 1998.
+He was loaned out to Dagenham & Redbridge in December 1995 and was transferred to Oxford United later in the month.
+He helped the club to win promotion out of the Second Division in 1995–96.
+He later fell out of favour and was loaned out to Southend United in February 1998.
 He switched to Blackpool in August 1998, where he enjoyed loan spells out to Port Vale and Rushden & Diamonds.
-After a game at Nene Park, he was involved in a car crash on the A45, and died of his injuries, aged 25.
+After a game at Nene Park, he was involved in a car crash on the A45 and died of his injuries, aged 25.

 Career

 Northampton Town

-Northampton-born Aldridge joined Coventry City as a schoolboy, but was released in 1990.
-As a sixteen-year-old, he then played for Ford Sports Daventry (UCL first division), and joined Sunday League side Braunston Rangers on to play with his brother Pete.
+Northampton-born Aldridge joined Coventry City as a schoolboy but was released in 1990.
+As a 16-year-old, he then played for Ford Sports Daventry (UCL first division), and joined Sunday League side Braunston Rangers on to play with his brother Pete.
 He began his professional career as a trainee with his local side, Northampton Town, joining them from Braunston leaving school in the summer of 1991, and turning professional in August 1993.
 The "Cobblers" finished bottom of the Football League in 1993–94.
-On 15 October 1994, he scored the first-ever competitive goal at Northampton's new Sixfields Stadium, in a 1–1 draw with Barnet.
+On 15 October 1994, he scored the first-ever competitive goal at Northampton's new Sixfields Stadium in a 1–1 draw with Barnet.
 Northampton rose to 17th in the Third Division in 1994–95 under Ian Atkins's stewardship.
-He moved to Dagenham & Redbridge on loan in December 1995, and later that month moved to Oxford United on a free transfer, where he was intended to replace Wayne Biggins.
+He moved to Dagenham & Redbridge on loan in December 1995.
+Later that month, he moved to Oxford United on a free transfer, where he was intended to replace Wayne Biggins.

 Oxford United

 Oxford won promotion as runners-up of the Second Division in 1995–96, with Aldridge scoring nine goals in 18 Division Two games before missing the final few games of the season with injury.
 He scored nine goals in 38 appearances in 1996–97, including a hat-trick in a 4–1 win over Sheffield United at the Manor Ground on 14 December.
-Aldridge, along with the goals of fellow strikers Nigel Jemson and Paul Moody, helped the "U's" to retain their Division One status with a 17th-place finish, although they had been in the playoff places earlier in the season before a dismal second half of the campaign put paid to any chances of a place in the FA Premier League.
-He scored four goals in 29 games in 1997–98, but lost his first team place after manager Denis Smith was replaced by Malcolm Shotton in December 1997.
+Aldridge, along with the goals of fellow strikers Nigel Jemson and Paul Moody, helped the "U's" to retain their Division One status with a 17th-place finish.
+However, they had been in the playoff places earlier in the season before a dismal second half of the campaign put paid to any chances of a place in the FA Premier League.
+He scored four goals in 29 games in 1997–98, but lost his first-team place after manager Denis Smith was replaced by Malcolm Shotton in December 1997.
 In February 1998, Aldridge joined Southend United on loan, playing eleven times for Alvin Martin's struggling Division Two side, before returning to Oxford, who released him at the end of the season.